wei-qi-home/wei-qi-home.github.io/_pages/rsearch.md

 Wei Qi, Yuli Zhang and Ningwei Zhang.
 _Management Science_.
 2023.
 Best Paper Award Finalist, CSAMSE 2021.
 Winner of the 2023 INFORMS TSL Best Paper Award.
+Winner of the 2025 INFORMS ENRE Best Publication Award in Energy.

 **Retail on Wheels (“地摊经济”):**
 [Stall Economy: The Value of Mobility in Retail on Wheels](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3711896).